Employee monitoring is an excellent tool for understanding how your workforce operates.

 BrowseReporter’s online and computer activity reports show you what your users are doing on their computers.
 You can review their web history, see what apps were used on their computers, and continue remote monitoring and control even when your users move to a new location.

-Remote computer spy software can be an effective tool for time tracking, detecting unsafe internet browsing, and ensuring that employees are using their devices appropriately.
+Remote computer monitoring can be an effective tool for time tracking, detecting unsafe internet browsing, and ensuring that employees are using their devices appropriately.
 So long as the monitoring takes place with privacy and transparency at the forefront, your in-house and remote workers can be monitored as part of your productivity and data security strategy.